LongPotato/Practice_Rails/README.md

 #Rails Projects Repo

 This repo is where I save my small Ruby on Rails projects.

-Follow the curriculum on [The Odin Project](http://www.theodinproject.com/ruby-on-rails)
+Following the [The Odin Project's curriculum ](http://www.theodinproject.com/ruby-on-rails)

 ###Micro-Reddit